The Murder at the Vicarage: Plot summary

 Reporters descend on the village as other strange occurrences take place.
-Mrs Price Ridley receives a threatening phone call, and Anne Protheroe discovers a portrait in a spare room slashed to pieces with a knife.
+Mrs Price-Ridley receives a threatening phone call.
+Anne Protheroe discovers in a spare room a portrait slashed to pieces with a knife.
 A police handwriting expert examines the victim's note and determines that Colonel Protheroe did not write it.
 Clement is inspired to give a far more vigorous sermon than usual, after which he receives a call from Hawes, his sickly curate, who says he has something to confess.

-Clement arrives at Hawes's rooms to find him dying from an overdose.
+Clement arrives at Hawes' rooms to find that he has taken an overdose.
 He discovers the real note Protheroe was writing when he was killed, which reveals that Hawes was responsible for stealing money from the church accounts.
 Melchett arrives and calls Dr Haydock, but the operator accidentally connects him to Miss Marple, who arrives to see if she can help.

-While Haydock takes Hawes to a hospital, Miss Marple explains her theory about the true murderer.
-Her seven suspects are revealed to be Archer; Mary, the Clements' maid, who had the opportunity; Lettice Protheroe, the Colonel's daughter, who could not stand him; Dennis, whose alibi about a tennis party failed to hold up; either Hawes or Clement, to prevent the Colonel from investigating the church accounts; or Griselda, who is revealed to have returned on an earlier train the day of the murder.
-However, none of them are guilty.
+While Haydock takes Hawes to hospital, Miss Marple explains her theory about the true murderer.
+Her seven suspects are revealed to be: Archer; Mary, the Clements' maid, who had the opportunity; Lettice Protheroe, the Colonel's daughter (by his first wife), who could not stand him; Dennis, whose alibi about a tennis party fails to hold up; either Hawes or Clement, to prevent the Colonel from investigating the church accounts; and Griselda, who is revealed to have returned on an earlier train on the day of the murder.
+However none of them are guilty.

-Miss Marple believes the true killers to be Lawrence Redding and Anne Protheroe.
+Miss Marple believes the killers to be Lawrence Redding and Anne Protheroe.
 In love with Anne, Redding decided they could be together only if he removed her husband.
-On the pretext of seeking advice from Clement, he left his pistol in a potted plant holder at the vicarage.
-He then planted the picric acid crystal in the woods near the vicarage, rigging it to explode and create a "second gunshot" that would confuse any witnesses.
-In the evening, Redding placed the false call to Clement to get him out of the house, while Anne walked past Miss Marple's home without a handbag in close-fitting clothing to show that she was not carrying a gun.
-She retrieved the pistol (which had been fitted with a silencer), killed her husband, and left the vicarage; Redding then entered, stole the note incriminating Hawes, and planted his own note falsifying the time of death.
+On the pretext of seeking advice from Clement, he left his pistol in a potted-plant holder at the vicarage.
+He then planted the picric acid crystal in the woods near the vicarage, rigging it to explode and create a second gunshot that would confuse any witnesses.
+In the evening Redding made the false call to Clement to get him out of the house, while Anne walked past Miss Marple's home without a handbag and in close-fitting clothing to show that she was not carrying a gun.
+She retrieved the pistol (which had been fitted with a silencer), killed her husband and left the vicarage; Redding then entered, stole the note that incriminated Hawes and planted his own note falsifying the time of death.

-Both conspirators confessed to the crime with obvious falsehoods in their stories, appearing to exonerate each other.
-Redding drugged Hawes and planted the Colonel's note to make it appear as though Hawes committed suicide out of guilt.
-Fortunately, Dr Haydock saves the life of Hawes.
-Miss Marple proposes a trap which tricks Redding into incriminating himself; he and Anne are arrested by Inspector Slack's men.
+Both conspirators had confessed to the crime, but with obvious falsehoods in their stories, appearing to exonerate the other.
+Redding drugged Hawes and planted the Colonel's note to make it look as though Hawes had tried to kill himself out of guilt.

+Dr Haydock saves Hawes' life.
+Miss Marple proposes a trap that tricks Redding into incriminating himself; he and Anne are arrested by Inspector Slack's men.